| Part III THE WORLD-TEACHER [Pages 85-115] CHAPTER X THE NATURE OF THE LORD [85] THERE comes a time in the life of the aspirant

 mighty power must surely lie behind the force, energy

+and depth of this great speech.
 It is a night of fire.
 The fire itself, fanned by

 the night wind, burns more fiercely and brilliantly